 Balsamic Tomato Tofu Cutlets

-These Balsamic Tomato Tofu Cutlets are crazy meaty, full of balsamic-tomato-garlic flavor thanks to a dynamite tofu marinade, and very easy to make!
-They are meal-prep and freezer-friendly and pair beautifully with pasta, on a sandwich, or straight off the pan.
+These Balsamic Tomato Tofu Cutlets are massively meaty, full of balsamic-tomato-garlic-y flavor thanks to a delicious tofu marinade, and very easy to make!
+Our easy balsamic tofu recipe is meal-prep and freezer-friendly and pairs beautifully with pasta, on a sandwich, or straight off the baking sheet.

 These Balsamic Tomato Tofu Cutlets are crazy meaty, full of balsamic-tomato-garlic-y flavor thanks to a dynamite tofu marinade, and very easy to make!
 They are meal-prep and freezer-friendly and pair beautifully with pasta, on a sandwich, or straight off the pan. #vegan #tofu #balsamic #plantbased #veganrecipes #tofurecipes // plantpowercouple.com